 Before you choose to reinstate the loan agreement, run the numbers to ensure it’s the best move for your financial situation.
 If you anticipate having trouble keeping up with the monthly payments, insurance, gasoline, and maintenance costs, it may not be a good idea to reinstate it.
 Doing so could result in even more financial issues and damage to your credit report.

 What if the lender doesn’t allow you to reinstate the loan?
 You may be able to redeem your vehicle by paying off the outstanding balance, fees, and any other costs associated with the repossession process.

 In most instances, lenders auction off repossessed vehicles and use the proceeds to pay on the car loan since it’s highly unlikely most who are in default can afford to redeem their loans.
 If you’re set on getting your car back after repossession, you have the option to attend the private sale or auction and purchase the vehicle.
 But, you’ll have to pay the asking price in full and cover any applicable fees.

 *Quick note: If your car hasn’t yet been repossessed, but the threat is looming, reach out to your lender right away and communicate your intention to bring the account current.
 You may be able to catch up on your past-due payments by setting up a new payment plan with your lender.

 Explain your situation as they may have a hardship program you can participate in.
 Doing so not only saves you the boatload of fees that come with car repossession but also helps protect your credit rating.

 Step 3: Work on Rebuilding Your Credit

-Unfortunately, a repossession is bad news for your credit report as it’ll result in a negative mark that stays for seven years.
+Unfortunately, a repossession will result in a negative mark on your credit report for up to seven years.
 The good news is by taking the proper actions from now on, like making timely payments on all your other debts and reducing balances, your score will recover sooner than later.

 Quick note: you may be able to get the repossession removed from your credit report by following the advice included in this guide.